cklau1001/cklautests/container/image_build/circuitbreaker1/README.md

 - Enable circuit breaker by resilience4j
 - Retrieve sensitive information from Kubenetes secret by Spring Kubernetes

-The build process creates a docker image using a custom CNB buildpack from a private repository using Github serects.
+The build process creates a docker image using a custom CNB buildpack created in [custom_builder](../CNB/custom_builder) from a private repository using Github serects.
 The process builds the image for all branches but only pushes a new image only for **main** branch.
 It can show how to achieve that in a github action.